NtuthukoLu/alx-backend-javascript/0x04-TypeScript/README.md

  * It accepts 1 arguments:
     * `salary`(either number or string)
  * if `salary` is a number and less than 500 - It should return a new     `Teacher`.
 Otherwise it should return a `Director`

+### 6. Creating functions specific to employees - `task_2/js/main.ts`
+Write a function `isDirector`:

+ * it accepts `employee` as an argument
+ * it will be used as a type predicate and if the employee is a director

+Write a function `executeWork`:

+ * it accepts `employee` as an argument
+ * if the employee is a Director, it will call `workDirectorTasks`
+ * if the employee is a Teacher, it will call `workTeacherTasks`